Updated November 2021

-Canada’s electronic logging device (ELD) mandate has been in the making for at least six years, and it was finally adopted on June 12, 2019.
-The mandate is effective for all federally-regulated carriers starting on June 12, 2021.
+Canada’s electronic logging device (ELD) mandate became effective for all federally-regulated carriers starting on June 12, 2021.
 Read this blog for more details on the difference between the U.S. and Canadian mandate rules.

 A. A person or an entity can apply to Canada's Minister of Transport for accreditation as an ELD certification entity.
 The person or entity must: